fthaule/linux-libmtxorb/README.md

 ## Development

-The driver has been developed on a computer running Linux and is written in C using the ISO C99 standard.
+The driver has been developed on a computer running Linux and is written in C using GNU C99.
 Compiled and tested with GCC v13.3.0.

 ## License